HsiehShuJeng/projen-simple/README.md

 # projen-simple
-Build a custom construct based on an AWS Blog post and use projen to publish to 4 language repositories.
+Build a custom construct based on an example in an AWS Blog post and use [projen](https://github.com/projen/projen) to publish to 4 language repositories.
 (Hope Go is coming soon)

 # Architecture